SCHOOL FUNDING + SCHOLARSHIPS

 Travel Level: BEGINNER.
 These young students get their feet wet being away from school and home, learning about new people and places, and gaining basic independence.

-Spring 2025 Application Portal Opens: March 24 - April 21, 2025, Awards given in early June
+Spring 2025 Application Portal Opens: March 24 - April 21, 2025, Awards given in early June (CLOSED)

 This trip changed my life.
 I hadn’t been away from my family before but studied Italian for six years.
 I did a homestay, practiced my Italian, and actually lived in a place I had learned so much about in my classes.
 It was life-changing.
 I hope to study abroad in Italy while in college.